bischtob/Opterax/README.md

-# opterax
+# Opterax
-Ensemble optimization suite written in JAX
+Ensemble transformation and optimization suite written in JAX

+Design based on DeepMind optax gradient transformation and optimization library.